bssrdev/wilderhood/_posts/2015-06-27-Mandvi coast.markdown

 <p>We found them in a huge flock during morning hours and later in the evening, they were scattered around.
 When they saw the fishermen throwing fishing nets into the water, they actively utilised the opportunity to grab fish near the net.
 They gave no attention to our presence and we seized the opportunity to observe their interaction and behaviour with each other- adults feeding the young, hunting crabs, etc.</p>

 <img src="{{ site.baseurl}}/img/2015-06-27/6.jpg" alt="">
 <img src="{{ site.baseurl}}/img/2015-06-27/7.jpg" alt="">
 <img src="{{ site.baseurl}}/img/2015-06-27/8.jpg" alt="">
 <img src="{{ site.baseurl}}/img/2015-06-27/9.jpg" alt="">

-<p>Apart from these two magnificent birds, we saw many more birds like - Slender billed Gull, Brown-headed Gull, Heuglin's Gull, Pallas Gull, Gull billed Tern, Whiskered Tern, Lesser Crested Tern, Eurasian Curlew, Whimbrel, Kentish/Lesser/Greater Sand Plovers, Eurasian Thick-knee, Ruddy Turnstone, Western Reef Egret, Terek Sandpiper, Curlew Sandpiper, Bar-tailed & Black-tailed Godwits, Black necked Stork etc.</p>
+<p>Apart from these two magnificent birds, we saw many more birds like - Slender billed Gull, Brown-headed Gull, Heuglin's Gull, Pallas Gull, Gull billed Tern, Whiskered Tern, Lesser Crested Tern, Eurasian Curlew, Whimbrel, Kentish/Lesser/Greater Sand Plovers, Eurasian Thick-knee, Ruddy Turnstone, Western Reef Egret, Terek Sandpiper, Curlew Sandpiper, Bar-tailed and Black-tailed Godwits, Black necked Stork etc.</p>

 <img src="{{ site.baseurl}}/img/2015-06-27/10.jpg" alt="A Brown headed Gull with kill (Non-breeding plumage)">
 <img src="{{ site.baseurl}}/img/2015-06-27/11.jpg" alt=" Eurasian Thick-knee">

 <p>In the afternoon while we were walking towards the jeep, we saw a couple of Dolphins very close to a fishing boat close to the shore, the dolphins were jumping in and out of water.
 This was a spectacular scene to watch.</p>